 Successful communication with deaf, deaf-blind and hard of hearing clients who utilize sign language as their preferred mode of communication requires professional counselors to achieve a minimum ASL proficiency level.
 Therefore, all Department of Counseling students are expected to demonstrate a required level of proficiency in American Sign Language on the GU-ASLPI (Gallaudet University American Sign Language Proficiency Interview) before being allowed to begin fieldwork.

 Full program accreditation continues to be a priority with the Department of Counseling.
 As a result, graduates of the counseling programs have the opportunity to become fully certified and licensed in their fields after graduation.
-The MA program in School Counseling is fully accredited by the District of Columbia, the National Council on the Accreditation of Teacher Education (NCATE), the National Association of State Directors of Teacher Education and Certification (NASDTEC), and under the 2001 Standards of the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
-The MA program in Mental Health counseling earned full CACREP accreditation on its first application in 1992 and, to this day, continues full accreditation status (currently under the 2001 Standards).

-(No. 13) Successful communication with deaf, deaf-blind and hard of hearing clients who utilize sign language as their preferred mode of communication requires professional counselors to achieve a minimum ASL proficiency level.
-Therefore, all Department of Counseling students are expected to demonstrate a required level of proficiency in American Sign Language on the GU-ASLPI (Gallaudet University American Sign Language Proficiency Interview) before being allowed to begin fieldwork.

-Full program accreditation continues to be a priority with the Department of Counseling.
-As a result, graduates of the counseling programs have the opportunity to become fully certified and licensed in their fields after graduation.
 The MA program in School Counseling is fully accredited by the District of Columbia, the Council for the Accreditation of Educator Preparation (CAEP), the National Association of State Directors of Teacher Education and Certification (NASDTEC), and under the 2001 Standards of the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 The MA program in Mental Health counseling earned full CACREP accreditation on its first application in 1992 and, to this day, continues full accreditation status (currently under the 2001 Standards).